johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-22-prettier-your-csharp-with-dotnet-format-and-lint-staged.md

 ---
-title: "Prettier your CSharp with dotnet-format and lint-staged"
+title: "dotnet-format: Prettier your CSharp with lint-staged"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [Prettier, dotnet-format, CSharpier]
 hide_table_of_contents: false
 ---
 Consistent formatting is a good thing.
 It makes code less confusing to newcomers and it allows whoever is working on the codebase to reliably focus on the task at hand.
 Not "fixing curly braces because Janice messed them up with her last commit".
 (A `git commit` message that would be tragic in so many ways.)